-Up to now I have done many jobs in my life.
+Up to now I’ve done many jobs in my life.

 I switched many jobs in different stages of my life depending on life circumstances.

-Sometimes I got paid a little more money but I didn’t like my work and I gave up.
+Sometimes I got paid a little more money but I didn’t like the work and I gave up.

 Sometimes I got less paid but I liked the work a little bit more and continued for a longer period of time.